Grzegorz Miętus

-Grzegorz Miętus (born February 20, 1993, in Zakopane) is a Polish ski jumper.
+Grzegorz Miętus (20 February 1993 – 4 July 2026) was a Polish ski jumper.

-Personal life
+Background

-Grzegorz Miętus was born in Zakopane, Poland, but lives in Dzianisz.
-His elder brother, Krzysztof Miętus, has competed in ski jumping at the Winter Olympics.
+Grzegorz Miętus was born on 20 February 1993 in Zakopane, Poland, but lived in Dzianisz.

+His elder brother, Krzysztof Miętus, competed in ski jumping at the 2010 Winter Olympics.

 Career

-On February 2, 2008, he debuted in the Continental Cup in Zakopane on large hill, where was 43rd.
-He competed at the World Junior Championships 2009 in Štrbské Pleso, where the individual was 20th and won a bronze medal in the normal hill with Polish team - Maciej Kot, Jakub Kot and Andrzej Zapotoczny.
-On December 20, 2009, won a first in his career Continental Cup competition in Otepää.
-He debuted in World Cup on January 22, 2010, in Zakopane, where took 48th an 47th place.
-On February 3, 2010, won first points in World Cup competition in Klingenthal, where has 22nd position.
+On February 2, 2008, he debuted in the Continental Cup in Zakopane on large hill, where he placed 43rd.
+He competed at the World Junior Championships 2009 in Štrbské Pleso, where he finished 20th and won a bronze medal in the normal hill with Polish team, alongside Maciej Kot, Jakub Kot, and Andrzej Zapotoczny.
+On December 20, 2009, he won a first Continental Cup competition in Otepää.
+He debuted in the Ski Jumping World Cup on January 22, 2010, in Zakopane, where he finished 48th and 47th.
+On February 3, 2010, he won his first points in World Cup competition in Klingenthal, where he placed 22nd.

+After retiring from ski jumping, he became a coach focusing on mentoring young ski jumpers.

+Death

+Miętus died on 4 July 2026 in Zakopane.
+The cause of his death has not been made public, however, he had been reported missing days prior.

+He is survived by his wife and two sons.